jlengstorf/lengstorf.com/content/blog/slaying-dragons.md

 [^yinyang]:
     Equilibrium is not optional.
 We're all pendulums — pendula? penduli? — and an upswing has its equal and opposite downswing.
 The laws of physics don't offer any loopholes, no matter how good your "gravity guy" is.<br><br>But I think that's okay.
 Without the swings, we wouldn't be able to feel anything at all, good _or_ bad.
 So while I do believe we should work to increase our baseline — raising the equilibrium point for happiness to a higher base value so the highs are higher and the lows less low — we also need to accept that sometimes things will suck.
 And that this is a good thing, because it allows us to enjoy it more when things *don't* suck.

-## The Runaway Hero Complex
+{{< caption src="/images/are-my-problems-real.jpg"
+            align="aligncenter"
+            alt="Am I creating problems for myself?" >}}
+    Am I creating problems for myself?
+{{< /caption >}}

+## Fetishizing Misery

-As I approached my mid-twenties, it dawned on me that I was playing an emotional thrill-seekers' game of *Keeping Up with the Joneses* where I *wanted* a bigger and scarier dragon to slay — I needed to have bigger problems than anyone else to justify my discontent.
+As I approached my mid-twenties, it dawned on me that I was playing the Death Wish Edition™ of *Keeping Up with the Joneses* where I *wanted* a bigger and scarier dragon to slay — I needed to have bigger problems than anyone else to justify my discontent.

 {{< caption src="/images/fetish.gif"
             align="alignright"
             alt="That's my fetish." >}}
 {{< /caption >}}

 Worse, I was somehow getting pleasure from having bigger problems than other people.
-I had been using the size of my problems as a perverse signal of my value as a human being: I have the most out-of-control inbox; I have the most [unreasonable working schedule](https://medium.com/digital-nomad-stories/the-cult-of-work-you-never-meant-to-join-cd965fb9ea1a); I get the least sleep.
+I had been using the size of my problems as a perverse signal of my value as a human being: I have _the most_ out-of-control inbox; I have the [_craziest_ working schedule](https://medium.com/digital-nomad-stories/the-cult-of-work-you-never-meant-to-join-cd965fb9ea1a); I get the _least_ sleep.

 I was fetishizing misery.
 And when it dawned on me, it wasn't a sexy _that's my fetish_ moment.

 It was more like, "Wait. **_That's_** my fetish?"

 ### A hero who manufactures his own dragons isn't much of a hero at all.

-My senseless urge to increase the number and scale of my problems was the same kind of imaginary arms race that I would so publicly scorn in its other forms: the bodybuilders who lost sight of the "aesthetically pleasing" part of their sport and turned it into a "who can get most hugest" competition; the custom car subculture that was so obsessed with one-upping itself that the cars weren't even legal to drive; the vain who chased beauty so far down the plastic surgery rabbit hole that they barely resembled humans anymore.
+My senseless urge to increase the number and scale of my problems was the same kind of imaginary arms race that I would so publicly scorn in its other forms: the bodybuilders who lost sight of the "aesthetically pleasing" part of their sport and turned it into a "who can get most hugest" competition; the custom car subculture that was so obsessed with one-upping itself that the cars weren't even legal to drive; the vain who chased beauty so far down the plastic surgery rabbit hole they barely resembled humans anymore.

 Each group started a status arms race that eventually lost sight of its original purpose, becoming an endless pursuit of nothing but "more".